OctopusDeploy/blog/blog/2020-11/chocolatey-powershell-and-runbooks/index.md

 ![Scheduled Trigger](images/scheduledtrigger.png "width=500")

 This will trigger daily at the time you set.
-I selected 12.30 pm as that’s when most people go on lunch.
+I selected 12.30 pm as that’s when most people go to lunch.

-You can see all of the configuration in this blog on our [samples instance](https://samples.octopus.app) by logging in as Guest, and selecting the **Target - Windows** space.
+You can see all of the configuration in this blog on our [samples instance](https://samples.octopus.app) by logging in as Guest and selecting the **Target - Windows** space.

 ## Conclusion

-Octopus Runbooks and Chocolatey work well together and give you a lot of flexibility to help you automate the installation and configuration of laptops, desktops, and servers both on-premises and in the cloud.
+Octopus Runbooks and Chocolatey work well together and gives you a lot of flexibility to help you automate the installation and configuration of laptops, desktops, and servers both on-premises and in the cloud.
 They take away the need to install thousands or potentially tens of thousands of applications across your organization’s infrastructure.
-If you want to see this in action, I recently presented a webinar with [Paul Broadwith](https://blog.pauby.com) from Chocolatey about [Operations automation with Octopus Runbooks and Chocolatey](https://www.youtube.com/watch?v=E0z4QbwTuBg), which showed how easy this was to do with runbooks on cloud infrastructure.
+If you want to see this in action, I recently presented a webinar with [Paul Broadwith](https://blog.pauby.com) from Chocolatey about [Operations automation with Octopus Runbooks and Chocolatey](https://www.youtube.com/watch?v=E0z4QbwTuBg), which demonstrated how easy this is to do with runbooks on cloud infrastructure.